paulstroet/bds_thesis/index.md

 * * *

-### More coming soon
+### Ending comments
 I wrote the code in a generic way, ie it is easily adaptable to different formats and it has a quick and insightful debug function.
-Soon I will illustrate how this is done.
-Also, I will set forth the preliminary analysis of the text data, the modifications to the LDA algorithm I make and a clever way how to extract subsets of the data to fastly train and fine-tune the algorithm on, while maintaining performance when training on the whole training set.
+In my thesis I have set forth the preliminary analysis of the text data, the modifications to the LDA algorithm I make and a clever way how to extract subsets of the data to fastly train and fine-tune the algorithm on, while maintaining performance when training on the whole training set.

 ### Contact
 For any queries and/or interest for collaborations on exciting projects, please reach me at p.stroet@businessdatascience.nl